 Delays caused by medical errors strain healthcare personnel further.

 ASCs Face Unique Challenges to Avoiding Medical Errors in Data

 Ambulatory Surgery Centers face particular hurdles when collecting patient data.

 With cost-effective prices for routine surgeries, ASCs are transforming how healthcare works. byAs a result, demand for outpatient care is growing at a faster rate than inpatient care.
 The only way to satisfy demand and manage costs is to run hyper-streamlined surgery centers.

 However, compared to hospitals, ASCs face several unique issues when it comes to collecting patient data without delays or errors.

 An ASC’s biggest strength is also a disadvantage when it comes to patient data collection.

-Patients prefer ASCs because they can get outpatient procedures and avoid being admitted into a hospital.
+Patients prefer ASCs because they can receive outpatient procedures without being admitted into a hospital.
 This way, they save costs and recover in the comfort of their own homes.
-The issue with this care model is that since patients get discharged the same day, there is very little time for ASC staff to verify or validate information with a patient directly.
+The issue with this care model is that since patients are discharged the same day, tASC staff have little time to verify or validate information with a patient directly.

 As the number of ASCs increases, so does the competition.
 And with this growing competition, it’s not uncommon for patients to shop around before making a choice.
 Your patients may reschedule or cancel surgery altogether if other priorities get in the way of their elective procedures.